BrianEnigma/BarbieExtract/README.md

 ### WAV Compression

 Once the WAV file is extracted, decompression has to happen on the `data` section of samples.
 The compressed data is in 4-bit chunks, with 0xf being a special escape code that controls how subsequent chunks are decoded.
+(Specifics TBD.)

 ## Makefile Targets